radcli14/BeeSwift/README.md

 @end
 ```

+While much of this is boiler-plate, there are two lines that should be highlighted.
+First, the `#import "Bee_Swift-Swift.h"` line will form a bridge for this Objective C file to recognize its Swift counterpart.
+Second, the `[self swiftuiExtension];` will call the corresponding method that will be created in the next step.

 ## Create Swift AppDelegate Extension

 In Xcode, in the tree on the left hand side, right click `beeswift` and then `New File`.